 Well dad wasn’t the swinging type, nor the serial lady killer but he did move around a lot in my early years.
-We moved from village to hamlet, from Boston to Belfast, back to the USA in Lexington, Kentucky then back north to Massachusetts.
+We moved from village to hamlet, from Boston to Belfast, back to Lexington, Kentucky then back north to Massachusetts.
 Finally we settled in Storrs, Connecticut.
 That would be home for many years but my travel gene had only gone into mild remission.

 After finishing University, I moved back to Boston because this was — in my mind at the time — where I was supposed to be.
 Wrong.
 I quickly moved to New York during the weekdays.
 Then I moved to San Francisco for six years.
 Then it was India for two years.
 Then Amsterdam for 6 months.
 Then London officially but really I was in Den Bosch, Netherlands for three more years.

 After 15 years of London, my wife took an expat assignment in Los Angeles for three years which is where we spend most of our days currently.
 Yes, I am an expat in my own country.
 Which is great btw.
 I recommend it to anyone who will listen … ask your employer if you can “expat” without leaving the country.
 Maybe they’ll say yes.
 You’ll never know unless you ask.

 For several years in University many of my friends would not have been far off the mark if they’d said I was graduating in alcoholism.
 Great degree program but my guidance counselor told me I didn’t have the liver for it.

 Anyway, soon after graduating I found my alcoholism being replaced by workaholism.
 This new liver disease was welcomed by my new employer who was happy to see me working three digit work-weeks.
 Weee.
 It was fun.
 Exciting.
 It was all consuming.
 I was a business and technology consultant involved in the just blooming Internet economy.
 It was rewarding and my employer and I both did well through the years.